ibm-cloud-docs/messages-for-rabbitmq/howto-plugins.md

 {: #consistent-hash-exchange-type-plug-in}

 The RabbitMQ plug-in, `rabbitmq_consistent_hash_exchange`, is enabled by default for {{site.data.keyword.messages-for-rabbitmq}} deployments.
 Information on using the consistent_hash_exchange plug-in is available on the [consistent_hash_exchange plug-in readme](https://github.com/rabbitmq/rabbitmq-server/blob/main/deps/rabbitmq_consistent_hash_exchange/README.md){: .external} page.

-This plugin adds a consistent-hash exchange type to RabbitMQ.
-This exchange type uses consistent hashing (intro blog posts: one, two, three) to distribute messages between the bound queues.
-It is recommended to get a basic understanding of the concept before evaluating this plugin and its alternatives.

-rabbitmq-sharding is another plugin that provides a way to partition a stream of messages among a set of consumers while trading off total stream ordering for processing parallelism.